satub/satub.github.io/_posts/2016-7-24-One-Flew-Over-the-Regex-Match.md

 As regex expressions start slowly making more and more sense, a sudden impulse for philosophical pondering hits me:

 So, how can the computer tell the kitten apart from the snow?
-For a human this might seem obvious, but a computer needs to be told what how to identify both the borders between snow and the kitten as well as the shape of the kitten in clear terms.
+For a human this might seem obvious, but a computer needs to be told how to identify both the borders between snow and the kitten as well as the shape of the kitten in clear terms.
 In regex, text can be viewed by alternating patterns of word- and non-word characters.
 Like clusters of letters and digits separated from one another with spaces and punctuation.
 Alternating vowels and consonants form stripe patterns into a word, dots and `@`s are the joints of an email address.
 Maybe the question is not "Why is regex so difficult to understand?" but "How can the human brain determine borders and patterns so effortlessly?"

 ![Jeremy Brett as Sherlock Holmes](https://upload.wikimedia.org/wikipedia/en/b/b0/Jeremy_Brett.jpg)
 Jeremy Brett as Sherlock Holmes - [Image Source: Wikipedia](https://en.wikipedia.org/wiki/Jeremy_Brett)